loganrath/promotion/application.md

 ### III.
 Public and community service (must be related to area of professional expertise)

 ### IV.
 Service to the discipline or profession (work in professional organizations. etc.)
+Task Force Chair, LSP Training Working Group.
+(April 2018 - July 2019).
+* Create training and instructional design documentation for those who will be training all of SUNY on Alma and Primo.

-Committee Chair, SUNYLA Working Group for Information Literacy.
-(June 2014 - Present)
+Committee Co-Chair, SUNYLA Working Group for Information Literacy.
+(June 2014 - June 2019)
 * Coordinate activities among instruction librarians across SUNY
 * Resulted in 3Ts conference being at Brockport October 2016